ErikMcClure/sweetiebot/CONTRIBUTING.md

     type Module interface {
       Name() string
-      Register(*GuildInfo)
       Commands() []Command
       Description() string
     }

-`Name()` returns the name of the module, only used for enabling or restricting the module configuration. `Register()` is called whenever a guild is loaded, and that guild's configuration information is passed into the function. `Description()` is called by `!help` and should briefly describe the module's purpose. `Commands()` should return an initialized list of all commands associated with the module.
-A module must add itself to any hooks that it requires.
-For example:
+`Name()` returns the name of the module, only used for enabling or restricting the module configuration. `Description()` is called by `!help` and should briefly describe the module's purpose. `Commands()` should return an initialized list of all commands associated with the module.
+The guild will automatically register the module for all hook interfaces that it satisfies.

-    func (w *WittyModule) Register(info *GuildInfo) {
-      info.hooks.OnMessageDelete = append(info.hooks.OnMessageDelete, w)
-      info.hooks.OnMessageCreate = append(info.hooks.OnMessageCreate, w)
-    }

 A module must satisfy the interface of the hook it is trying to add itself to, which simply means implementing a hook function with the appropriate parameters.

 You can access the bot database using `sb.db`, but this will only work for server-independent database information (like users or transcripts), or on servers that have permission to write to the database.
 Additional modules will always be disabled on existing servers until they are explicitely enabled.
 [Submit a pull request](https://github.com/blackhole12/sweetiebot/pull/new/master) if you'd like to contribute!

 Before submitting a pull request, please make sure your code builds against the `master` branch of sweetiebot, while using the develop branch of `blackhole12/discordgo`.